aiven/aiven-docs/docs/products/postgresql/howto/migrate-using-bucardo.md

 ---

-The preferred approach to migrating a database to Aiven for PostgreSQL® is to use Aiven\'s open source migration tool
+The preferred approach to migrating a database to Aiven for PostgreSQL® is to use Aiven's open source migration tool
 ([About aiven-db-migrate](/docs/products/postgresql/concepts/aiven-db-migrate)).
 However, if you are running PostgreSQL 9.6 (or earlier) or do not have `superuser` access to your database to add replication slots, you can use the open source [Bucardo](https://bucardo.org) tool